m-alperen-karakus/scrimba-passwordGenerator/README.md

 * Each password should be 15 characters long ok

-* ability to set password length
+* ability to set password length ok

 * add copy on click